chukwunnonso/Technical-writing/webstorage/webstorage.md

 ### Same Origin Policy (SOP)

 When you log in to 'http://www.bankoftherich.com', your user authentication is stored.
 If you visit another website 'http://www.malicious.com'.
 By default the browser allows the malicious website to make and get requests to and from your bank site.
-The malicious site does it by reusing the authentication.
-The malicious site is empowered to do everything possible on the bank site.
+The malicious site does it by reusing the authentication and is empowered to do everything possible on the bank site.
 Some of these activities could be criminal such as initiating new transactions.

-The same origin policy as a security feature prevents the above scenario.
+The same origin policy as a security feature prevents the described scenario.
 Websites of the same origin have read and write access.
-But access is denied websites with different origins.
+But read access is denied websites of different origins.
 Origin means the same `URL scheme(protocol)`, `host(domain)`, and `port number`.
 The protocol for web applications can either be `HTTP` on `port 80` or the `HTTPS` on `port 443`.
 During user authentication with HTTP cookies, `SOP` ensures no sensitive credentials leaks.
 SOP restricts only script files.
-Scripts loaded from the same origin have access to all the data.
 Alternately, Cascading Style Sheets(CSS) and images resource are visible.

 Given a website http://www.understandingsop.com/80